ragulka/widget-title-links/readme.txt

 add a link to the widget's title.
 When the widget is displayed, the title is now clickable and links to the url you entered.

 Works with all widgets!

+= Options =
+* Open links in new tab/window
+* Wrap entire title bar in the link.
+Useful when you need to make the whole title bar clickable, not just the title text.

 == Installation ==